Minimal polynomial (field theory)

-In field theory, a branch of mathematics, the minimal polynomial of an element α of an extension field of a field is, roughly speaking, the polynomial of lowest degree having coefficients in the smaller field, such that α is a root of the polynomial.
-If the minimal polynomial of α exists, it is unique.
+In field theory, a branch of mathematics, the minimal polynomial of an element $\alpha$ of an extension field of a field is, roughly speaking, the polynomial of lowest degree having coefficients in the smaller field, such that $\alpha$ is a root of the polynomial.
+If the minimal polynomial of $\alpha$ exists, it is unique.
 The coefficient of the highest-degree term in the polynomial is required to be 1.